Aurora (novel): Plot

 Under Ship's moderation, a more peaceful debate takes place between the inhabitants about what to do now that Aurora is known to be inhospitable.
 Unable to reach consensus, the factions agree to part ways, with those who wish to stay retaining as many resources as can be spared to pursue an unlikely attempt at terraforming the Mars-like moon Iris, while the other group, led by Freya, opts to try and return to Earth.
 Using raw materials in the Tau Ceti system, they refuel the ship to allow acceleration back to Earth; since they lack fuel to decelerate, they must rely on the laser propulsion system that originally launched them from the Solar System to slow them down on approach.
-The last remaining Aurora settler, who remains permanently quarantined in his shuttle attached to the exterior of the ship, elects to return to Earth as well.
+The last remaining Aurora settler, Jochi, who remains permanently quarantined in his shuttle attached to the exterior of the ship, elects to return to Earth as well.
 Initially, Freya and the others who return remain in communication with those who remained in the Tau Ceti system, but much later on their voyage home this communication stops.

 On the voyage back to Earth, the ship's biomes continue to deteriorate as bacteria flourish and crops fail.
 The humans soon face famine and experiment with an untested form of cryogenic freezing, which is largely successful.
 The ship's repeated entreaties to Earth to turn back on the laser propulsion system are ignored due to societal and political strife back in the Solar System, and many citizens' anger at the colonists' "cowardice".
 Eventually a private group funds and reactivates the laser, but the delay means the ship's speed is only reduced by a fraction of what is needed.
 Ship is therefore forced to decelerate by means of gravity assist between various planets, a process which takes twelve years.
 During this time, with the full communications data of humanity available to it, it learns more about why it was launched in the first place—simply for expansionism—and denounces its builders as "criminally negligent narcissists".
-Ship manages to safely drop its humans off on a pass of Earth but fails to make a final gravity slowdown past the Sun.
-Ship is destroyed, along with the last survivor of the landing on Aurora.
+The ship manages to safely drop its humans off on a pass of Earth but fails to make a final gravity slowdown past the Sun.
+Ship is destroyed, along with Jochi in his quarantined shuttle.

 Freya and the other "starfarers" have trouble adjusting to life on Earth, especially with many Terrans hostile to them for a perceived sense of ingratitude and cowardice.
 At a space colonization conference, a speaker says humanity will continue to send ships into interstellar space no matter how many people fail and die, and Freya assaults him.
 Eventually, she joins a group of terraformers who are attempting to restore the Earth's beaches after their loss during previous centuries' sea level rise.
 While swimming and surfing, she begins to come to terms with life on Earth.